dinde451/jarr.d1/Jarulfs_Guide.md

 Damage

 1.  for spells and traps, the actual damage is calculated upon cast.
-    For information about damage ranges for spells, see chapter 4.1.2 for traps and chapter 4.1.2 for spells from players.
+    For information about damage ranges for spells, see CHAPTER_LINK_details-about-spells for traps and CHAPTER_LINK_details-about-spells for spells from players.

 2.  if the attacker is a trap and the player has an item of thieves, divide damage by 2